-We have been working with the Christie NHS Foundation Trust on developing its new Proton Beam Therapy (PBT) Centre in Manchester, which will treat patients with a new kind of radiotherapy.
+We worked with the Christie NHS Foundation Trust on developing its new Proton Beam Therapy (PBT) Centre in Manchester, which will treat patients with a new kind of radiotherapy.

-The challenging build has had to be designed in line with UK guidelines, with the full support of the UK’s Health and Safety Executive’s Radiation Protection Advisers.
+The challenging build was designed in line with UK guidelines, with the full support of the UK’s Health and Safety Executive’s Radiation Protection Advisers.

-To ensure the hospital can remain fully functional throughout construction and avoid any disturbances to clinical activity, we have worked with the trust and the main supplier to develop detailed logistics and construction plans that identify and resolve potential issues and challenges.
+To ensure the hospital could remain fully functional throughout construction and avoid any disturbances to clinical activity, we worked with the trust and the main supplier to develop detailed logistics and construction plans that identified and resolved potential issues and challenges.

-Our appointment as project manager of the PBT centre’s construction under the NHS P21+ framework is the latest development that we are delivering for the trust, with which we have had a long-standing relationship.
+Our appointment as project manager of the PBT centre’s construction under the NHS P21+ framework was one of many developments that we have delivered for the trust, with which we have had a long-standing relationship.
 In 2014, we completed the Palatine Treatment Centre, which incorporates a Young Oncology Unit and Haematology Transplant Unit.
 We are also currently working on its new Integrated Procedures Unit (IPU).

 points of note

 Reducing side effects among childrenProton beam therapy (PBT) is a different type of radiotherapy for treating cancer that delivers doses with a high-energy beam of protons rather than high-energy X-rays used in standard radiotherapy treatment.
 PBT can deliver radiation more precisely to tumours thus sparing neighbouring healthy tissues.
 It therefore increases the effectiveness of radiation and reduces the side effects of treatment, particularly in the treatment of children.